EricaLinaG/Arch-Setup/README.md

  * Make it executable: `chmod a+x ./install-arch`
  * Get help `./install-arch -h`

  * Partition and possibly format your drive or not.
+   - the script will do that for you if you let it.

 Be Careful, have fun.